 To be a public representative, even for a person who is not “associated with” a dealer or municipal advisor, the person must not have a business relationship, compensatory or otherwise, with a regulated entity that could reasonably affect or be perceived to affect the person’s independence of judgment or decision making.
 For example, in the past, some attorneys who applied to be public members on the Board were disqualified because of their, or their law firm’s, client relationships with regulated entities.
 Similarly, persons who applied to be public members representative of institutional investors have at times been disqualified because of the extent of their or their employer’s business relationships with MSRB-regulated dealers.
 This can occur, for example, in the case of separately managed account arrangements.

 The Board’s Nominating Committee each year faces the challenging task of finding individuals to complement the skill sets of the continuing Board members and comply with the detailed requirements of the Exchange Act and MSRB Rule A-3.
 While seeking the best-possible candidates, the Committee strives to balance considerations such as the size, type and geographical location of the employers and organizations represented by candidates, experiences and skill sets of candidates and the likely needs of the Board in the coming years.
-It is not uncommon for individuals to be eminently qualified but not selected by the Committee for the reason that an individual with a similar background is already serving on the Board.
-Board members have applied more than once before being selected.
+It is not uncommon for individuals to be eminently qualified but not selected due to the Board's needs for a particular year, and some Board members have applied more than once before being selected.
 Interested persons are encouraged to apply again in the future if not selected.